pankajrsingla/acceptanceSampling/inst/help/DecideVariableLots.md

 Accept/Reject Lots
 ==========================
-*Accept/Reject Lots* allows the user to decide whether to accept or to reject a given lot, using pre-specified constraints and data collected from sample measurements.
+*Accept/Reject Lots* allows you to decide whether to accept or to reject a given lot, using pre-specified constraints and data collected from sample measurements.

 ## Input
 -------